 LOCATION: 5217 Hollywood Blvd, Los Angeles, CA 90027

 The view of the man falling was shot at the Bryson Apartments in Los Angeles.
-The same apartments were seen in the film “The Grifters.”
+The same apartments were seen in such films as “The Grifters,” “Calendar Girl” and “Stewardess School.”

 LOCATION: 2701 Wilshire Blvd, Los Angeles, CA 90057